-The Administrative Context for High Quality Care DeliveryCredits: 4This course will focus on how health care delivery systems develop high reliability care systems that assure the safe and high quality delivery of patient care.
-The policy, regulatory and legal contexts for health care, including the Affordable care Act, are addressed with an emphasis on the critical role that nurses and respiratory therapists play.Offered spring
+The Administrative Context for High Quality Care Delivery Credits: 4

-RNRT 404 Leadership and Management in Health Care Systems Credits: 4
+This course will focus on how health care delivery systems develop high reliability care systems that assure the safe and high quality delivery of patient care.
+The policy, regulatory and legal contexts for health care, including the Affordable care Act, are addressed with an emphasis on the critical role that nurses and respiratory therapists play.

-The course examines classical and contemporary theories and models of leadership and management as deployed in the healthcare environment.
+RNRT 404 Leadership and Management in Health Care Systems Credits: 4 The course examines classical and contemporary theories and models of leadership and management as deployed in the healthcare environment.
 Requirements for effective leadership and management at the levels of self, work unit, and organization will be analyzed.
 Hallmarks of effective healthcare leadership and management will be explored through the use of case studies.
 In addition, students explore their own assumptions and values about personal leadership.
-Offered fall

-RNRT 486 Capstone Research Project in Healthcare
+RNRT 486 Capstone

 The Capstone project demonstrates the students' synthesis of learning from previous courses.
 Students identify an area of interest with an opportunity for change in their practice setting.
 Students conduct an organizational assessment, complete a comprehensive literature review, and develop a strategy for implementation of change.
 The projects incorporates inter-professional collaboration and leadership.
-Offered spring